 2. Choose the right tool

-When you understood your weaknesses and clarified your needs, it’d be much easier to select an autonomous testing solution that aligns closely with your tech stack and integrates smoothly into your CI/CD environment.
+When you understood your weaknesses and clarified your needs, it’d be much easier to select an AI testing solution that aligns closely with your tech stack and integrates smoothly into your CI/CD environment.
 Pay attention to ease of setup, cloud capabilities, and API integrations.

 3. Don’t rush

-Start with regression testing, which is usually the best candidate for rolling out AI testing.
+Start with AI regression testing, which is usually the best candidate for rolling out AI testing.
 It’s repetitive, time-intensive, and allows you to demonstrate quick wins to your team and board members.

 4. Support the team